ts-boilerplate/electron-typescript-react-dva-boilerplate/README.md

 >}
 >```

-Then you would enjoy an awesome coding experience with typescript, react, dva, and hmr.
+After a while, an electron window would launch, and then you would enjoy an awesome coding experience with typescript, react, dva, and hmr.

 ## Contributing